peterkuma/masters-thesis/chapters/03_radiatively-active-gases.md

 ![CO~2~ absorption coefficient.]

-Spectroscopic data about absorption lines of gases are available from spectroscopic databases.
+Spectroscopic data of absorption lines of gases are available from spectroscopic databases.
 One such database is HITRAN[^hitran] [@rothman2009].

 [^hitran]: \url{https://www.cfa.harvard.edu/hitran/}.